Hansen named to lead Woodbury County Veterans Affairs department

 Hansen has two degrees from the University of Phoenix.

-The veterans affairs department building is located at 1211 Tri-View Ave., in Sioux City.
+The veterans affairs department building is at 1211 Tri-View Ave., in Sioux City.

 Last fall, the Woodbury County Board of Supervisors unanimously accepted the resignation of Danielle Dempster, effective Oct.
 16, as director of veterans affairs, with four weeks of severance pay.